 The Local Nature Reserves (LNR’s) in Cambridge are for both people and wildlife.
 The designation of these reserves helps to protect some of the best wildlife habitats and geographical features across the City, whilst making an important contribution to the UK’s biodiversity.
 The reserves provide an opportunity for people to study, learn about and enjoy nature on their doorstep.

 Over the last 100 years, urban development, agricultural intensification and the abandonment of management operations have put many habitats and species under threat.
 Today, Cambridge City Council’s Local Nature Reserves make an important contribute to the protection and enhancement of the UK’s biodiversity.

-Newnham nursery school had a wonderful nature walk in Paradise Nature reserve on a lovely sunny autumnal morning this November.
-The children were very inquisitive about leaves, ducks and sticks!
+Newnham nursery had a wonderful nature walk in Paradise nature reserve on a lovely, sunny autumnal morning this November.
+The children were very inquistitive about the leaves, ducks and sticks!
 The best part was probably the puddles where their wellies proved invaluable.
 It was lovely to see how being outside was so completely absorbing for them.

-Pond clearance was the task for willing volunteers from the company Citrix.
-The pond seemed extra muddy on the day as we pulled reeds up and removed rubbish but the volunteers rose to the challenge.
+Pond clearance was the task for willing volunteers from the Science Park company Citrix.
+The pond seemed extra muddy on the day as we pulled reeds up and removed rubbish but tje volunteers rose to the challenge.
 Clearing at least a third of the vegetation is an essential part of pond management and this was triumphantly achieved!